Asbestos Cancer Guide

 - Papermill workers

-Almost all victims of mesothelioma had prolonged exposure at work, and usually for extended periods of time on a daily basis.
+Almost all mesothelioma victims had prolonged exposure at work, and usually for extended periods of time on a daily basis.

 Moreover, victims are typically older males ages 60 and older, although mesothelioma can affect anyone at any age.

-For example, as mentioned earlier, teachers and even students are at a slight risk if the school building was created prior to the asbestos ban.
+For example, as mentioned earlier, teachers and even students are at a slight risk if the school building was created before the asbestos ban.

 Older males are more apt to develop mesothelioma because of the occupations associated with asbestos use.
 Most job sites were male-dominated when exposure occurred.